 Rewards for acts of courage and ministerial honor medals

 Decorations awarded for acts of courage can be considered to be similar to civilian citations.
-They reward those who, often risking their own lives, rescued people in danger.
+They reward those who put their lives on the line and rescued people in danger.

-For example: Medal of Honor for acts of bravery and devotion, Medal of Honor for firefighters, Medal of Honor for rescue at sea
+For example: Medal of Honor for acts of bravery and devotion, Medal of Honor for firefighters, Medal of Honor for act of courage and rescuing.

 The other medals of honor are more specifically related to a social or professional activity managed by a ministry; they are generally designed to reward deserving individuals who have completed a certain length of service in their occupation.

 For example: Medal of Honor for work, family, youth and sports; regional, departmental and municipal Medal of Honor.

 These are military medals designed to reward participation of conducted operations. they include an important commemorative function.
 The first of these was the Saint Helena Medal, created in 1857 to honor all survivors of the wars of the Revolution and the Empire.

 For example: 1939-1945 Commemorative War Medal, Indochina War Medal, Korean War Medal, French Commemorative Medal.

 Order of Liberation